gregsaun/BearExxa-V2/doc/compatibility.md

 We will provide main Klipper parameters for the final version of BearExxa V2.

+### MMU and ERCF

+The extruder is designed from scratch to be capable of multicolour printing with systems like Prusa MMU or ERCF.
+You can find more information in the [optional parts](/README.md#optional-parts).

 ### BearExxa V1, BearMera and Bondtech Bear X axis

 The X axis of BearExxa V1, BearMera (E3D Hemera) and Bear X axis and carriage for Prusa original Bondtech are all 100% compatible.